VirtualGamePad

 Installation

-To use VirtualGamePad, you need to install the Android app (client) on your phone and the Windows app (server) on your PC.
+To use VirtualGamePad, you need to install the Android app (client) on your phone and download the portable PC app (server) on your PC.

 To be notified of new updates, you can star ⭐ or watch 👁️ the source repositories on GitHub.